uhhuhyeah/diabolical/README.md

 Installation
 ------------

 This library is a jQuery plugin so make sure to include [jQuery](http://jquery.com) too.
 Diabolical has been developed using jQuery 1.4.4..
 I've no idea how it will behave with another version.
-See above note about this being a work in progress and that you probably shouldn't be using it in production.
+See the above note about this being a work in progress and that you probably shouldn't be using it in production.

 Copy the diabolical directory to where ever you like keeping your javascript files.
 For example `/javascripts`

 	<script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.4.4/jquery.min.js"></script>
-	script src="/javascripts/diabolical/src/diabolical.js" type="text/javascript"></script>
+	<script src="/javascripts/diabolical/src/diabolical.js" type="text/javascript"></script>

 ### Set up

-Diabolical takes an option list of settings (as a JSON hash) where you can override the defaults.
+Diabolical takes an optional list of settings (as a JSON hash) where you can override the defaults.
 See '[Settings/Options](#settings)' for available options.

 	<script type="text/javascript">
 		// setup